SPD continues to search for woman, missing since February 2019

 Holly Trenise Brown is described as standing 5’10, and 130 pounds.
 Police say she is known to frequent the areas of Highland or near 400 Pete Harris.

-Anyone with information on Brown’s whereabouts is urged to contact Detective J. Gaddy at 318-673-7020.
+Anyone with information on Brown’s whereabouts is urged to contact Shreveport Police Detective J. Gaddy at (318) 673-7020.